Skip to content

 • Full gut renovation: $10,000-$20,000+

 If you’re hiring contractors: Get at least three quotes.
 Understand exactly what’s included.
 Establish clear timelines with penalties for delays.
 Check references—specifically for bathroom work, not just general contracting.
+Keep a running list of common home repairs every property owner should know so you can spot shoddy workmanship before signing off.

 Think about timing.
 Renovating during a tenancy requires careful coordination and tenant cooperation.
 Between tenancies gives you flexibility but extends your vacancy.
 Run the numbers both ways.
+If you’re also considering adding rentable space, explore how to refinance your home to add a rental unit to fund the project.

 Book Your Strategy Call